Quasake/Collab/README.md

   <img src="https://github.com/Quasake/Collab/blob/master/Pictures/levelselectmenu.png">
 </p>

 > This is the level selection screen that appears when the "Play" button is pressed on the titlescreen.
 Currently there are 10 levels, each of them getting harder and harder to complete.
-The level button appears gold when you have completed that level, and the delete save button resets your progress.
+The level button appears gold when you have completed that level, and the "Delete Save" button resets your progress.

 <p align="center">
   <img src="https://github.com/Quasake/Collab/blob/master/Pictures/level3ingame.png">